Boundary Discontinuity Designs: Theory and Practice: Introduction

 \section{Introduction}

 The Regression Discontinuity (RD) design is one of the leading observational methods for program evaluation and causal inference \citep[see][for overviews and further references]{Abadie-Cattaneo_2018_ARE,Hernan-Robins_2020_Book}.
-In its canonical form, a binary treatment is assigned to units whose value of a score is equal to or above a known cutoff, and not assigned to units whose score is below the cutoff.
-Under the key assumption that all observable and unobservable pretreatment characteristics vary smoothly around the cutoff, the discontinuous change generated by the hard-thresholding treatment assignment rule based on the univariate score and scalar cutoff can be used to learn about causal treatment effects. \cite{Lee-Lemieux_2010_JEL} offer an early review with a list of standard RD empirical applications, \cite{Cattaneo-Titiunik_2022_ARE} give a recent overview of the RD methodological literature, and \cite{Cattaneo-Idrobo-Titiunik_2020_CUP,Cattaneo-Idrobo-Titiunik_2024_CUP} provide a practical introduction to modern RD methods and practice.
+In its canonical form, a binary treatment is assigned to units whose value of a univariate score is equal to or above a known scalar cutoff, and not assigned to units whose score value is below the cutoff.
+Under the assumption that all observable and unobservable pretreatment characteristics vary smoothly at the cutoff, the discontinuous change generated by the hard-thresholding treatment assignment rule can be used to learn about causal treatment effects. \cite{Lee-Lemieux_2010_JEL} offer an early review and list of RD empirical applications, \cite{Cattaneo-Titiunik_2022_ARE} give a recent review of the RD methodological literature, and \cite{Cattaneo-Idrobo-Titiunik_2020_CUP,Cattaneo-Idrobo-Titiunik_2024_CUP} provide a practical introduction to modern RD methods.